mfaani/mfaani/content/posts/interviewing/challenges/check-if-two-strings-are-one-edit-away.md

 3. Keep things simple.
 See how I avoid adding complex logic by intentionally passing the longer string as first parameter of `isOneInsertAway`.

 4. Stop caring about things you don't need.
 You can find the answer without knowing which character, at which index needs to be replaced.
-A LOT of questions often can be resolved without knowing for a lot of things.
+A LOT of questions often can be resolved without caring for a lot of things.
 Example if you're solving a question on knowing if there's a path between A, B. Then you don't need to care how you got to B. You just need to know if there's a path.
 Not caring simplifies your thought process.
 For this reason it's often good to **write down things that don't matter.**

 ### Code